The Student Card is a multifunctional chip card that acts as the TUM student I.D.

-Your Student Card is issued by the International Center.
-You can pick it up from September 30th to October 11th, further information about the exact time and place will be made available by the International Center.
+Your Student Card is issued by the TUM Global & Alumni Office.
+You can pick it up from 01 April 2020 to 17 April 2020, further information about the exact time and place will be made available by the TUM Global & Alumni Office.

 Please note: Students enrolled as independent Physical Education teachers do not receive a Student Card.

 Obtaining the Student Card - Advanced Semester Students

 If you are enrolled in the 2nd or a higher semester and have not yet received a Student Card, you may apply for one at the admissions office formerly SSZ Service Desk (Arcisstr.
 21, Room 0140).
 If you are already enrolled as a student at TUM and either change your major or begin a master’s program directly after completion of your bachelor’s degree, you may continue to use your current student ID card.
 You will require a valid I.D. (i.e. identity card, passport)